 A wide range of techniques is available to designers and planners.
 Some of these techniques have become standard for use in participatory processes, such as interactive group decision-making techniques that take place in workshops.
 At the same time, designers and planners have effectively used field techniques, such as questionnaires, interviewing, focus groups, and group mapping, to acquire information.
 In general, many of the techniques facilitate citizens' awareness of environmental situations and help activate their creative thinking.
 The techniques can be classified as awareness methods, group interaction methods, and indirect methods.

 Arnstein, Sherry R. 1969.
 "A Ladder of Citizen Participation."
-Journal of the American Institute of Planners.
-35, no. 4:216-224.
+AIP Journal 35, no. 4:216-224.

 Burns, J. 1979.
 Connections: Ways to Discover and Realize Community Potentials.
 New York: McGraw-Hill.